 5. Pre-trip planning

 Driving around unfamiliar terrains is the essence of taking a foreign road trip, but pre-planned road trips will help you point out your must-visit-places.
 This is important as it will keep you from getting sidetracked.
 You can get insights into such places and seasonal attractions from travel guidebooks.
 Leave room for spontaneous detours but try as much as possible to stick to your schedule.
-Planning will also help you prepare for any road closures or adverse weather conditions.

 Knowing where you will get your rented car from also needs prior planning.
 While getting it from the airport might seem like the easiest option, it is often costly.
 Renting one from the nearest city and organising for pick up from the airport could be cheaper.
 Keep your luggage in mind when choosing a vehicle.
 In a nutshell, pre-planned road trips tend to be more successful and exciting.

 While it is ideal to have hard copies of the maps for your destination, travel apps could come in handy.
 Using maps over GPS could slow you down and limit your enjoyment of the sceneries.

 Before setting off, it would be prudent to inform someone of your journey.
 During the road trip, always ask the locals if you are not sure of something and listen to advise.
 Above all, take time to soak in the new sceneries.